Energy transition: Labour

 A large portion of the global workforce works directly or indirectly for the fossil fuel economy.
 Moreover, many other industries are currently dependent on unsustainable energy sources (such as the steel industry or cement and concrete industry).
 Transitioning these workforces during the rapid period of economic change requires considerable forethought and planning.
 The international labor movement has advocated for a just transition that addresses these concerns.

-Recently, an energy crisis is upon the nations of Europe as a result of dependence on Russia's natural gas, which was cut off in the wake of the Russia-Ukraine war.
+Recently, an energy crisis is upon the nations of Europe as a result of dependence on Russia's natural gas, which was cut off during the Russia-Ukraine war.

 This goes to show that humanity is still heavily dependent on fossil fuel energy sources and care should be taken to have a smooth transition, less energy-shortage shocks cripple the very efforts to effectively energise the transition.

-Predictions

-After a transitional period, renewable energy production is expected to make up most of the world's energy production.
-In 2018, the risk management firm, DNV GL, forecasts that the world's primary energy mix will be split equally between fossil and non-fossil sources by 2050.
-A 2011 projection by the International Energy Agency expects solar PV to supply more than half of the world's electricity by 2060, dramatically reducing the emissions of greenhouse gases.

-The GeGaLo index of geopolitical gains and losses assesses how the geopolitical position of 156 countries may change if the world fully transitions to renewable energy resources.
-Former fossil fuels exporters are expected to lose power, while the positions of former fossil fuel importers and countries rich in renewable energy resources is expected to strengthen.

-Status in specific countries
+Risks and barriers

+Amongst the key issues to consider in relation to the pace of the global transition to renewables is how well individual electric companies are able to adapt to the changing reality of the power sector.
+For example, to date, the uptake of renewables by electric utilities has remained slow, hindered by their continued investment in fossil fuel generation capacity.

+Incomplete regulations on clean energy uptake and concerns about electricity shortages have been identified as key barriers to the energy transition in coal-dependent, fast developing economies such as Vietnam.

+Researchers found that social sentiments held by U.S. residents have proven to be barriers for energy transitions.
+The U.S. Department of Energy plans for wind energy to provide 35% of the electrical grid by 2050 are bringing wind energy projects closer to communities.
+Sentiments for wind energy opposition in local communities include sound annoyance, perceived health effects, and the reduction of scenic landscapes and views.

+Anticipated economic aspects are believed to be the most influential variable to perceptions of proposed wind energy developments.
+Economic barriers to acceptance of renewable energy include local tax increases, increase in electricity rates, decrease in tourism, property value impacts and distributional inequality.
+However, rural economic development, creation of jobs, investment opportunities, and lower electricity costs stand as possible benefits.